Hopefully, your mailbox has been overflowing with something besides coupon mailers lately… Holiday cards!

 How about a garland?
 The secret to this cute idea from Moms Without Answers is the Christmas tree clothespins.

 Then, you’ll just need some twine and somewhere to hang it all.
+This is a darling way to display all those holiday cards.

 Hey, do you have a Christmas tree?
 If you do, you’ve got the perfect setup already for cards.

 That’s right!
 Country Living and I just gave you permission to take the easy way out.
+Display your hoiday cards on your Christmas tree!

 Consider a cute, cabiny, rustic setup by using a sled with twine to display a few season’s greetings.